mochajs/mocha/index.md

   Accepts a comma-delimited list of accepted global variable names.
 For example suppose your app deliberately exposes a global named `app` and `YUI`, you may want to add `--globals app,YUI`.

-<h3 id="ignore-leaks-option">--ignore-leaks</h3>
+<h3 id="ignore-leaks-option">--check-leaks</h3>

-  By default Mocha will fail when global variables are introduced, you may use `--globals` to specify a few, or use `--ignore-leaks` to disable this functionality.
+  By default Mocha will not check for global variables leaked while running tests, to enable this pass `--check-leaks`, to specify globals that are acceptable use `--globals`, for example `--globals jQuery,MyLib`.

 <h3 id="require-option">-r, --require &lt;name&gt;</h3>